jwchang418/RingClock/README.md

 | dupont line | 3 |

 ## Installing
-This project adopt MicroPython as the programming language, hence we have to setup the MicroPython on the raspberry pi pico.
+This project adopts MicroPython as the programming language, hence we have to setup the MicroPython on the raspberry pi pico.
 At raspberry pi's official webside [here](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html), we can find the explain of setup in detail.

 ## Pin Connection
 | raspberry pi pico w | | 12 bit ws2812 LED ring |